ebendorland/Sanitizer/README.md

 ## Additional Enhancements

-In addition to performance enhancements, here are some additional improvements you could make:

 - Enhance error logging and exception handling
 - Integrate FluentValidation for input validation
 - Improve general appearance of the website